mhaugrud/msumcspy/_sources/SimplePythonData/OrderofOperations.rst

 .. note::
    The acronym PEMDAS is a useful way to remember the order of operations.

-   The acronym PEDMAS could mislead you to thinking that division has higher precedence than multiplication, and addition is done ahead of subtraction - don't be misled.
+   PEDMAS could mislead you to thinking that division has higher precedence than multiplication, and addition is done ahead of subtraction - don't be misled.
 Subtraction and addition are at the same precedence, and the left-to-right rule applies.

-An exception to the left-to-right left-associative rule is the exponentiation operator `**`.
+An exception to the left-to-right left-associative rule is the exponentiation operator ``**``.
 A useful hint is to always use parentheses to force exactly the order you want when exponentiation is involved:

 .. activecode:: sdw